elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 end
 ```

 Now we can pass `:org_id` to `all`, `update_all`, `get`, `preload`, etc. Generally speaking, to all READ/SELECT operations.
-Note we have intentionally made the `:org_id` required: you either have to pass it or you have to explicitly set `:skip_org_id` to true.
-This reduces the odds of a developer forgetting to scope their queries, which can accidentally expose private data to other users.
+Note we have intentionally made the `:org_id` required, with the exception of two scenarios:

+  * if you explicitly set `:skip_org_id` to true, it won't require and `:org_id`.
+This reduces the odds of a developer forgetting to scope their queries, which can accidentally expose private data to other users

+  * if the `:schema_migration` option is set.
+This means the repository operation was issued by Ecto itself when migrating our database and we don't want to apply an `org_id` to them

 Still, setting the `org_id` for every operation is cumbersome and error prone.
 We will be better served if all operations attempt to set an `org_id`.